 In Nevada, employment-based immigrant visas have both limited and static numerical caps.
 Prior to an employer’s petition, the employer must typically obtain proper Nevada labor certification from the Department of Labor (DOL) that there are no U.S. workers who are willing, available, and qualified to fill this specific position.

-As regards to wage, the Nevada employer must also show that there is no available U.S. worker who would fill the position at a wage that is equal to or greater than the prevailing wage that is typically offered for that occupation in the designated geographic region.
+As regards to wages, the Nevada employer must also show that there is no available U.S. worker who would fill the position at a wage that is equal to or greater than the prevailing wage that is typically offered for that occupation in the designated geographic region.
 The DOL employs this procedure in order to show that the admission and hiring of foreign workers will not negatively affect job opportunities, wages, and working conditions of U.S. workers.

 After the Nevada employer has received the DOL labor certification, the employer must then file a Form I-140, Immigrant Petition for Alien Worker, with U.S. Citizenship and Immigration Services (USCIS) in order to determine the appropriate preference category for the worker.
 If the alien worker fits within the first preference category, he may file his own petition.